Madhubalajb/TenderSense-AI/README.md

 ### ✅ What a Successful Round 2 Demo Looks Like

 A simulated officer uploads **one CRPF tender + five bidder packages**.
-TenderSense AI produces a live Criteria Matrix, Evaluation Dashboard, and Review Queue.
+Tendra AI produces a live Criteria Matrix, Evaluation Dashboard, and Review Queue.

 The demo walks through two bidders:
 - **Bidder A** (clearly eligible) - source-traced passing verdicts for every criterion